mottensmann/GCalignR/README.md

 Installing GCalignR:

 -   The current release 0.1.0 is on CRAN.
-An upate will be released soon!
+An update with improved performance and faster algorithm will be released soon!

 ``` r
 install.packages("GCalignR", dependencies = T)
 ```

 -   We are currently working a lot on the package functionalities and the documentation.
-Get the most recent beta release from GitHub with
+Get the most recent beta release from GitHub with ...

 ``` r
     if (!("devtools" %in% rownames(installed.packages()))) {